MASAI MARA, KENYA

 Beyond the Mara

-The Maasai Mara is its own consummate safari experience.
+The Masai Mara is its own consummate safari experience.
 For those wishing to fulfill a lifelong dream of experiencing the plains of Africa, it is, quite simply, unparalleled and will deliver far beyond expectation.
 Though this is highly advantageous, it also caters to only this specific aspect of a more extensive African adventure.
 Fortunately, a dichotomy of experiences is within easy reach.
 The Mara spans Kenya’s border with Tanzania, where the park becomes the vast Serengeti.
 To the west lies Lake Victoria, itself flowing into both Tanzania and Uganda.
 Kenya’s east coast is an exquisite tropical beachside escape from the drier, dusty interior, and Mombasa’s coastline offers dreamy white-sand beaches that melt into the balmy azure waters of the Indian Ocean.
 To the north, the grasses and plains give way to the fascinating desertlands of Samburu County, while Nairobi’s international airport provides easy transfer to any other African nation of your choosing.

 Facts 01